elastic/ecctl/docs/ecctl_platform_proxy_filtered-group_list.md

 ## ecctl platform proxy filtered-group list

-Returns all proxies filtered groups in the platform
+Returns all proxies filtered groups in the platform (Available for ECE only)

 ### Synopsis

-Returns all proxies filtered groups in the platform
+Returns all proxies filtered groups in the platform (Available for ECE only)

 ```
 ecctl platform proxy filtered-group list [flags]